Updated: May 4

 If your loved one does go missing, neighbors, business owners, and first responders will all play a role.
 Build this community safety net by using your knowledge of your loved one's patterns and habits to alert people they may encounter of their condition.
 Explain that they may see unusual behaviors and make sure they know to contact you if a situation arises.

 Should it happen that you can't find your loved one, first search the entire home- closets, basements, attics, under beds, and behind furniture.
 Remember that they may be scared, hiding, or lost- unable or unwilling to answer your calls.
 Once you determine they have left the house, record the time.
 Scan the road or sidewalk, then search outdoor areas and buildings.
 Call on neighbors and family to patrol a ½ mile circle around the home.
 If, after 15 minutes, you haven't found your person, call 911.

 The challenges and heartbreak of elopement by those living with Dementia are immense and far-reaching.
-Understanding what motivates elopement behavior and how and how to modify it is key to reducing adverse outcomes.
+Understanding what motivates elopement behavior and how to modify it is key to reducing adverse outcomes.
 Managing a loved one's environment for safety is achieved by employing a multi-layered approach that addresses the before- during- and after- stages of elopement.

 Contributor: Karen R. Ogden, team member, Dementia Society of America.

 The opinions expressed by contributing authors are not necessarily the opinions of the Dementia Society, Inc. We do not endorse nor guarantee products, comments, suggestions, links, or other forms of content contained within blog posts that have been provided to us with permission, or otherwise.
 Dementia Society does not provide medical advice.
 Please consult your doctor. www.DementiaSociety.org